quic/gunyah-hypervisor/README.md

 ## Type-1 Hypervisor Concept

-Gunyah is a Type-1 hypervisor, meaning that it runs independently of any high-level OS kernel - such as Linux, and runs in a higher CPU privilege level than VMs.
+Gunyah is a Type-1 hypervisor, meaning that it runs independently of any high-level OS kernel such as Linux and runs in a higher CPU privilege level than VMs.
 It does not depend on any lower-privileged OS kernel/code for its core functionality.
 This increases its security and can support a much smaller trusted computing base than a Type-2 like hosted-hypervisors.